-- Following are the steps for installing the software from an X Window System workstation or X terminal: - 1.
-Start a local terminal session, for example, an X terminal (xterm). - 2.
-If you are not installing the software on the local system, then enter the following command to enable the remote host to display X applications on the local X server:
+- If you are installing the software from an X Window System workstation or X terminal, then: - 1.
+Start a new X terminal session (xterm). - 2.
+If you are installing the software on another system and using the system as an X11 display, then enter a command using the following syntax to enable remote hosts to display X applications on the local X server:

 '''

-$ xhost fully_qualified_remote_host_name
+$ xhost + RemoteHost

 '''